-A favorite phishing tactic is to ask you to act fast because the super deals are only for a limited time.
+- Sense of Urgency - A favorite tactic amongst cybercriminals is to ask you to act fast because the super deals are only for a limited time.
 Some of them will even tell you that you have only a few minutes to respond.
-When you come across these kinds of emails, you shouldn’t get carried away but just ignore them.
+When you come across these kinds of emails, it's best to just ignore them.
 Sometimes, they will tell you that your account will be suspended unless you update your personal details immediately.
 Most reliable organizations give ample time before they terminate an account and they never ask patrons to update personal details over the Internet.
-When in doubt, it’s best to contact the company directly by telephone.
+When in doubt, visit the source directly rather than clicking a link in an email.

-Though phishers are always coming up with new phishing techniques, there are some things that can be done to fight phishing.
-Here are some anti-phishing techniques:
+Though hackers are constantly coming up with new techniques, there are some things that you can do to protect yourself and your organization:

 - To protect against spam mails, spam filters can be used.
 Generally, the filters assess the origin of the message, the software used to send the message, and the appearance of the message to determine if it’s spam.
 Occasionally, spam filters may even block emails from legitimate sources, so it isn’t always 100% accurate.

-- Many websites require users to fill in the Login information and password while the user image is displayed.
+- Many websites require users to enter login information while the user image is displayed.
 This type of system may be open to security attacks.
-One way to ensure security is to change passwords on a regular basis.
+One way to ensure security is to change passwords on a regular basis, and never use the same password for multiple accounts.
 It’s also a good idea for websites to use a CAPTCHA system for added security.

 - Banks and financial organizations use monitoring systems to prevent phishing.
 Individuals can report phishing to industry groups where legal actions can be taken against these fraudulent websites.
-Organizations should provide training to employees to recognize phishing risks.
+Organizations should provide security awareness training to employees to recognize the risks.

-- Changes in browsing habits are required to prevent phishing, but you should also not get lured into fake deals.
+- Changes in browsing habits are required to prevent phishing.
 If verification is required, always contact the company personally before entering any details online.

-Generally, the emails sent by a bogus company are masked so they appear to be sent by one of the banks or business institutions whose services are used by the recipient.
-Mostly, a bank will not ask for personal information via email or suspend your account if you do not update your personal details within a certain period of time.
+Generally, emails sent by a cybercriminals are masked so they appear to be sent by a business whose services are used by the recipient.
+A bank will not ask for personal information via email or suspend your account if you do not update your personal details within a certain period of time.
 Most banks and financial institutions also usually provide an account number or other personal details within the email, which ensures it’s coming from a reliable source.